nyejyh/Coursera-Python/README.md

 # Coursera-Python
 A collection of some Python made from a course online in Coursera.
+These games work best under Python 2.7.

 The following packages should be installed in order to have the games function:
 1. pillow